 Two sizeable development projects have come into public view in recent months drawing lots of local attention.
 A developer, Steve Leggett, is eyeing a significant seashore parcel — around 50 acres — on Amelia Island’s south end for a potential new luxury resort and condos.
 The potential development of the south end acreage (A.K.A., the Riverstone parcel), is a very big deal.
 Located adjacent to Amelia Island State Park, it’s a natural area of maritime forest, Amelia Island’s last large undeveloped oceanfront parcel.

 Note that the same developer is also proposing to build another new hotel near the Amelia River.
 The potential site is located on city-owned property at the Amelia River Golf Club (located at the Fernandina Beach Municipal Airport).
 Also envisioned for the property are luxury garages and other structures including a clubhouse and a road course/testing track, aimed at a target market of automobile enthusiasts.

 Nassau County Sierra Club

 While there are newer preservation and conservation initiatives and groups, protecting Amelia Island’s natural environment is not a new effort.
 There are long-established conservation and environmental advocates, such as the local Sierra Club of Nassau County, that have been actively involved for many decades.
-For example, efforts to save Crane Island from development was a long, 30-year-plus saga, but a battle lost.
+For example, their efforts to save Crane Island from development was a long, 30-year-plus saga, but a battle lost.

 Connect With Conservation Network

 Interested in learning more about local initiatives and regional issues, or making a donation?
 Visit the Amelia Island Conservation Network website for further information on various groups, with links to the founding members, including Nassau’s Sierra Club, Amelia Tree Conservancy, Keep Nassau Beautiful, Amelia Island Sea Turtle Watch, Wild Amelia, and the St. Marys Riverkeeper.